 COVID-19 rapid response brief: Mitigating the impact of COVID-19 on persons in poverty – strategies to consider

 Amid an ever-changing COVID-19 crisis, the communities that have historically been segregated by income and race are struggling.
 The effects of systemic racism and poverty, reduced economic mobility, and the high cost of medical care are compounding inequities.
+Mitigating the impact of COVID-19 on persons in poverty is essential.

 Michigan Governor Gretchen Whitmer has already taken many important steps to address critical issues for those in poverty, including expanding food assistance and simplifying access to WIC and many other state programs that provide critical supports for energy and cash assistance.
 In addition, by executive order the governor has suspended work requirements for those needing food assistance, suspended work requirements for those receiving cash assistance, restored water to those who have had it shut off, and temporarily halted evictions for those who cannot pay rent.